Nui te Kōrero Session Descriptions 2019

 How can arts organisations increase their relevance and cultivate the next generation of donors?

 Old ways don’t open new doors.
 This is the central belief system behind Brown Bread and at the heart of this kōrero.
-In this interactive breakout, Jo will unpack the key trends in philanthropy relevant to the next generation of donors.
+In this interactive breakout, Founder and Director Jo Blair will unpack the key trends in philanthropy relevant to the next generation of donors.

 Millennials are more receptive to cause marketing than previous generations and they’re the largest future giving demographic that are looking for new and innovative ideas to make better things happen.
 Based in Wellington, Christchurch and Auckland, Brown Bread is growing a culture of giving by connecting communities, building meaningful movements, and empowering good businesses to be even better.